-The Department for the Economy has published safety guidance for workplaces giving practical advice and steps to be considered during the Covid-19 crisis.
+Government, in consultation with industry, has published safety guidance for workplaces giving practical advice and steps to be considered during the Covid-19 crisis.
 It includes advice on public health guidelines, safer work practices and mental health and wellbeing.

-Encourage employees to work at home, wherever possible;
+- Encourage employees to work at home, wherever possible;

-Have systems in place to ensure that if someone becomes unwell in the workplace with a new, continuous cough or a high temperature, they should be sent home and advised to follow the advice to stay at home;
+- Have systems in place to ensure that if someone becomes unwell in the workplace with a new, continuous cough or a high temperature, they should be sent home and advised to follow the advice to stay at home;

-Employees should be reminded to wash their hands regularly throughout the day for at least 20 seconds on each occasion, and to sneeze into tissues and dispose of the tissues promptly – Catch it, Bin it, Kill it. (suitable washing facilities with soap and warm water or hand sanitisers must be provided);
+- Employees should be reminded to wash their hands regularly throughout the day for at least 20 seconds on each occasion, and to sneeze into tissues and dispose of the tissues promptly – Catch it, Bin it, Kill it. (suitable washing facilities with soap and warm water or hand sanitisers must be provided);

-Frequently clean and disinfect objects and surfaces that are touched regularly, using your standard cleaning products.
+- Frequently clean and disinfect objects and surfaces that are touched regularly, using your standard cleaning products.